-This frosted apple cake has chunks of tender apple baked into a lightly spiced cake and the whole shebang is smothered in cream cheese frosting.
-Perfect as a dessert of a coffee break offering.
+This apple cake with cream cheese frosting has chunks of tender apple baked into a lightly spiced cake and the whole shebang is smothered in cream cheese frosting.
+Perfect as a dessert or a coffee break offering.

 - 2 cups all-purpose flour